All you need to know about IUD

 - Pregnant women

-- Women at high risk of STDs, unless they also use condoms with all sex partners
+- Women are at high risk of STIs unless they also use condoms with all sex partners

 - Women with undiagnosed, abnormal vaginal bleeding